ryanchankh/redunet_paper/README.md

 ## What is ReduNet?
 ReduNet is a deep neural network construcuted naturally by deriving the gradients of the Maximal Coding Rate Reduction (MCR<sup>2</sup>) [1] objective.
 Every layer of this network can be interpreted based on its mathematical operations and the network collectively is trained in a feed-forward manner only.
 In addition, by imposing shift invariant properties to our network, the convolutional operator can be derived using only the data and MCR<sup>2</sup> objective function, hence making our network design principled and interpretable.

-[1] Yu, Yaodong, Kwan Ho Ryan Chan, Chong You, Chaobing Song, and Yi Ma.
-"Learning diverse and discriminative representations via the principle of maximal coding rate reduction."
-Advances in Neural Information Processing Systems 33 (2020).
+[1] Yu, Yaodong, Kwan Ho Ryan Chan, Chong You, Chaobing Song, and Yi Ma. "[Learning diverse and discriminative representations via the principle of maximal coding rate reduction](https://proceedings.neurips.cc/paper/2020/file/6ad4174eba19ecb5fed17411a34ff5e6-Paper.pdf)" Advances in Neural Information Processing Systems 33 (2020).

 ## Requirements
 This codebase is written for `python3`.
 To install necessary python packages, run `pip install -r requirements.txt`.